SuzuSuzu-HaruHaru/league-standings/docs/index.md

 | **Expected value**     | An array containing any of the strings `"diff"`, `"for"`, `"won"`, `"away_for"`, `"away_won"`. |
 | **Compulsory**         | **Yes** if `sorting` is specified explicitly as an object.         |

+The criteria correspond respectively to the goal difference, the number of goals scored, the number of games won, the number of goals scored away from home and the number of games won away from home.

 ### Subkey `h2h`

 |                        |                                                                    |